srosio/java-springboot-microservices-comprehensive-course/README.md

   - **Practice**: Implement microservices for transactions, payments, and account statements.
 - **Day 2**: Service Communication & API Gateway
   - **Practice**: Integrate microservices with RestTemplate/Feign and set up API Gateway.
-- **Day 3**: Implementing Security
+- **Day 3**: **Implementing Security with Spring Security and Keycloak**
-  - **Practice**: Secure microservices with Spring Security, and handle authentication and authorization.
+  - **Practice**: Set up Keycloak with Spring Security for the digital banking application.
+Secure REST APIs using OAuth2 tokens for authentication and authorization.

 ### Week 3: Advanced Features & CQRS
 - **Day 1**: Implement CQRS in the Project